St Marychurch C of E Primary & Nursery School

 - Parents are invited in at least once a term to view children’s work.
 The SENDCo is always available to discuss your child’s progress and any concerns you may have.
 Appointments can be made through the school office.

 - The Family Support Worker works out of school hours.
-Her appointments are managed by the Head teacher and SENDCo.
+Her appointments are managed by the Pastoral Lead and SENDCo.
 This is usually a home visit.

 How can parents, children and young people make a complaint about our provision?

 If you have concerns about our provision you can speak to your child’s class teacher to try to find a way forward.